Dendropsophus norandinus

 Dendropsophus norandinus, the North Andean tree frog, is a frog endemic to Colombia.
 Scientists have seen it in exactly three type localities, all between 1420 and 1950 meters above sea level.

+Invasive species

+Scientists report an increasing volume of exotic species reaching Europe's shores, arriving through the global plant trade.
+In one instance, the arrival of an exotic South American frog inspired a research paper by a zoologist from the University of Cambridge, entitled Understanding the environmental and social risks from the international trade in ornamental plants.